- Battery jump service

 When shopping for a vehicle service contract, you don’t have to choose the first offer you come across.
 Are there too many exclusions?
 Are some parts excluded unless they were damaged by another covered part?
 Read the fine print and ask questions.

-Here’s what we recommend looking for an extended warranty:
+Here’s what we recommend looking for in a vehicle service contract:

 How Much Do Vehicle Service Contracts Cost?

 The average vehicle service contract can cost $1,000 to $1,500 if purchased from the dealer or manufacturer.
-However, with third-party extended warranty, you’ll find more affordable market prices based on a wide variety of coverage packages.
+However, with third-party vehicle service contract, you’ll find more affordable market prices based on a wide variety of coverage packages.

 In addition, CARCHEX offers easy, monthly payment plans that spread out the cost of the contract, so you don’t have to pay hundreds of dollars upfront.
 With low deductibles and a No-Haggle, Low-Price, Everyday Guarantee™, you’re getting a fair price for coverage.